matsluni/aws-spi-akka-http/README.md

     default, or remove all but one HTTP implementation from the classpath
 ```

+To further reduce the classpath it is also optional possible to exclude `"software.amazon.awssdk", "apache-client"`.
+This excludes an additional HttpClient, which comes as a transitive dependency with a AWS service.

 There also exists an [mini example project](https://github.com/matsluni/aws-spi-akka-http-example) which shows the usage.
 This example uses gradle and also shows how to exclude the netty dependency.